Devil’s Tongue Barrel, Crow’s Claw, Fish Hook Cactus

 I bought this cactus from Wal-Mart on 2-1-16 along with several others.
 The label said, “Ferocactus latispinus is a barrel cactus with a flattened globular shape.
 Flowers are violet or yellow, usually appearing in late October or November.
 Water thoroughly when soil is dry to the touch.
 Protect from frost.
 Provide bright light/sun.
 Hardy to 20 degrees F. To 12” tall.”
 It nearly filled the 2 1/2” pot (4 oz.) and measured approximately 1 1/2” tall x 2 1/4” wide.

-Ferocactus latispinus Britton & Rose is the correct and accepted scientific name for this species of Ferocactus.
-It was first named and described by Nathanial Lord Britton and Joseph Nelson Rose in Cactaceae in 1922.
+Ferocactus latispinus (Haw.)
+Britton & Rose is the correct and accepted scientific name for this species of Ferocactus.
+The genus and species were named and described by Nathanial Lord Britton and Joseph Nelson Rose in Cactaceae in 1922.
 It was first named and described as Cactus latispinus by Adrian Hardy Haworth in Philosophical Magazine and Journal in 1824.

 One of the common names, Fish Hook Cactus, is also a name applied to cacti in other genera.

 When I first bought this cactus on 2-1-16, along with, ummm, 13 others I think, I didn’t have a camera.
 SO, I had to use the Photo Booth on my iMac.
-I really liked this cactus, it seemed artificial in a way.
-Unfortunately, it didn’t last long that’s why there are no other photos… I have not found another since.
+I really liked this cactus but it didn’t last long that’s why there are no other photos… I have not found another since.
 I may have to find on online.